bonroth512/Capstone_Project/README.md

 # Capstone_Project

-The following write-up will articulate the Red Team's engagement on a vulnerable VM and Blue Team's response to this attack.
+The following write-up will articulate the Red Team's engagement on a vulnerable VM and Blue Team's analysis of the attack.

 ***